INTERNATIONAL HUMAN RIGHTS (2 credits)

 This course examines the global human rights movement that grew out of World War II and how international human rights laws, instruments and institutions respond to human rights violations.
 International human rights include civil and political rights, economic rights, social and cultural rights, women’s rights and children’s rights.
 These rights are reflected in legal norms, political contexts, moral ideas, international relations and foreign policy.
 This course uses an interdisciplinary approach to examine the laws and policies of international human rights as applied to all individuals in general and to women in particular.
 The course reviews applicable international human rights laws, instruments, U.N. treaty organs, regional and international tribunals, and the role of NGOs in the human rights movement.
 The course analyzes state and international policies, practices, and attitudes in order to understand the causes and consequences of discrimination and abuse perpetrated on individuals.
 Gender justice and the empowerment of women to facilitate full enjoyment of their human rights, accountability and enforcement is a central theme of the course.
 Special attention is paid to the universal crime of sex slavery, human trafficking, and rape as a weapon of war in the development of massive human rights violations.
 The Prevalent use of children as soldiers is also examined.
 Students analyze the rules and standards of contemporary human rights as expressed in states’ constitutions, laws, practices, international treaties, customs, court decisions, investigative reports and recommendations of international institutions, and governmental and non-governmental actors in order to understand the ongoing development of international human rights laws.

-COMPARATIVE ENVIRONMENTAL LAW (2 credits)
+COMPARATIVE REFUGEE AND ASYLUM LAW (2 credits)

-COMPARATIVE TORT LAW (2 credits)
+COMPARATIVE CONSTITUTIONAL LAW (2 credits)